 ‘He paid him?’
 Draco asked in disbelief.

 ‘Yes Draco, he paid him.
 He was a free elf and he deserved to be paid for his work.
 He wasn’t some sort of slave.
 In fact none of them are.
-They all deserve to be treated better,’ I answered, my voice rising in anger.
+They all deserve to be treated better than dirt on your shoes,’ I answered, my voice rising in anger.
 Typical Draco Malfoy to not even think about others.

-‘That’s not what I meant,’ Draco said quickly with a look that was whether of anger or panic.
-‘It’s just not heard of though.
-It’s so unusual to have a house elf that gets paid.
-I’m glad he was happy though.
+‘That’s not what I meant,’ Draco said quickly with a look that was either of anger or panic.
+‘It’s just not heard of.
+It’s unusual to have a house elf that gets paid.
 My Father was so pissed off when Potter conned him into setting Dobby free.’

 ‘Well he deserved it.
 He was so happy when that happened,’ I said smiling fondly at the memory.

 ‘You keep talking about him in the past tense,’ Draco said, missing nothing as usual, ‘Did he… I mean did Bella…’